Ampexqt/Executive-Dashboard-Frontend-Only/README.md

 - **Q: I see a warning about LF/CRLF or line endings?**
   - A: This is normal on Windows and won’t affect your project.
 You can ignore it.
 - **Q: Do I need a backend?**
-  - A: No, this is frontend-only.
-You can connect any backend if you want.
+  - A: Yes, you need a backend to load actual data.
+This project is frontend-only, so you can connect it to any backend of your choice to provide real data.
 - **Q: Can I use npm instead of yarn?**
   - A: Yes!
 All commands work with either.